COVID-19 UPDATE: VIRTUAL “TELEHEALTH” APPOINTMENTS:

 Validation and Shame Is a Dangerous Game for LGBTQ Community

-This is a charming list of what we might think about when getting caught up in the M-Score Obsessive Blinding Pursuit for Perfection.
-Therapy can offer a forum for discussion on how these very different set of characteristics and values can positively deflect and off-set the tendency to gravitate towards a normal “attracting” pull within the Gay Male Community (GMC) of the LGBTQ.
+This is a more constructive list of qualities to consider as opposed to the "M's of the M-Ranking™ pursuit for perfection.
+Individual or group therapy can offer a forum for discussion on how this different set of characteristics and values can positively deflect and off-set the tendency to gravitate towards what some gay men perceive to be a seemingly normal draw within the Gay Male Community (GMC) of the LGBTQ.